 1. What would researchers find interesting if they knew everything that practitioners knew? and

 2. What would practitioners find interesting if they knew everything that researchers knew?

 The conversations that emerge highlight for the practitioner those aspects of their experience that are theoretically significant for better practice and highlight for the researcher those aspect of their research that have real world relevance.

 There is another aspect of these conversations that always surprises us.
 In many cases it is easy to assume that the people and groups we work with are already engaged in dialogue and, therefore, that our efforts serve to help them deepen this dialogue.
 What we often find is that we are actually enabling them to have their first deep and extended discussion.
 In this way, our work serves an important “Track Two” diplomacy function that can make a positive practical contribution to efforts to resolute conflicts.

-For more on our researcher-practitioner collaborations, please review SCICN Working Papers Nos.
-202-211, available here.
+For examples of our researcher-practitioner collaboration, please review the SCICN publications here.